TamasNeumer/Ph03nix-InterviewPrep/Java/Spring/Docs/1_IOC.md

     </bean>
   </beans>
   ```

   - Java
     - when configuration is Java class, marked with specific annotations.
     - When Spring encounters a class with the `@Configuration` annotation, it looks for bean instance definitions in the class, which are Java methods decorated with the `@Bean` annotation.
+    - **Note that there are (again) 2 options!!!**
+      - You use an external configuration class (code snipped above)
+      - Or you mark your original POJO with `@Component` or any of its subtypes (Service, Controller etc.) Such classes are considered as candidates for auto-detection when using annotation-based configuration and classpath scanning!
+(Then in this you can mark factories with `@Bean`)

   ```java
   @Configuration